wpbt/PHPLanguage/oop/inheritance/README.md

 echo get_class($object); // Outputs: ProductA
 ```

-- Here, the `create()` method uses static to ensure that the correct class (ProductA) is instantiated at runtime.
-If `self` were used, it would always instantiate Factory.
+- Here, the `create()` method uses `static` to ensure that the correct class (ProductA) is instantiated at runtime.
+If `self` were used, it would always instantiate Factory class.